 We are seeking general practices in our region to join our Wound Management Collaborative for venous leg ulcers.
 This quality improvement initiative aims to improve wound outcomes and experience of care for patients over the duration of the program.

-If you have patients at your practice with current venous leg ulcers or wounds that are likely to be diagnosed as venous leg ulcers, we encourage you to submit the expression of interest form below.
+If you have patients at your practice with current venous leg ulcers, or wounds that have the potential to progress or develop into venous leg ulcers, we encourage you to submit the expression of interest form below.

 Benefits to your practice

 - Free training and resources for chronic wound care management, specifically venous leg ulcers